rajeshvkothari/oom/Internal/NEW_GIN_README.md

   - Create service instance and VNF from VID:

-    - Access to VID portal
+    - Access to VID portal:

       Login into the portal using demo/demo123456! credentials.